elvis-epx/LoRaMaDoR/README.md

 in `A=,B`, B is naked while A has a value, which is an empty string.
 Implementations should allow for this distinction.

-Reserved parameters, used by the core stack:
+Reserved parameters, added or handled by the core stack:

-`R` signals the packet was forwarded.
+`PING` asks for an automated `PONG` response.

 `RREQ` (route request) asks for an automated `RRSP` response.
 Intermediate routers are annotated in the message payload.

-`PING` asks for an automated `PONG` response.
+`C` (confirmation) asks for a confirmation message (with `CO` flag) to be sent back by the destination.

+`R` signals the packet was forwarded.
+This parameter is automatically added and processed, and the user should not use it explicitly.

 Predefined parameters available for any application: